tuist/tuist/docs/docs/guide/introduction/from-v3-to-v4.md

 ### [Dropped signing capabilities](https://github.com/tuist/tuist/pull/5716)

 Signing is already solved by community tooling like [Fastlane](https://fastlane.tools/) and Xcode itself, which do a much better job at that.
 We felt that signing was an stretch goal for Tuist, and that it was better to focus on the core features of the project.
 If you were using Tuist signing capabilities, which consisted of encrypting the certificates and profiles in the repository and installing them in the right places at generation time, you might want to replicate that logic in your own scripts that run before project generation.
 In particular:
-  - A script that decrypts the certificates and profiles using a key either stored in the file-system or in a environment variable, and installs certificates in the keychain, and the provisioning profiles in the directory `~/Library/MobileDevice/Provisioning\ Profiles`.
+  - A script that decrypts the certificates and profiles using a key either stored in the file-system or in an environment variable, and installs certificates in the keychain, and the provisioning profiles in the directory `~/Library/MobileDevice/Provisioning\ Profiles`.
   - A script that can take an existing profiles and certificates and encrypt them.

 > [!TIP] SIGNING REQUIREMENTS